 - Regulate your menstrual periods

-- Lower the risk of endometrial cancer (which is slightly higher in young women who don’t ovulate regularly)
+- Lower the risk of endometrial cancer (which is slightly higher in young people who don’t have periods regularly)

 - Prevent an unplanned pregnancy if you are sexually active